 The percentage of complaints resolved by the end of the next working day has increased since last quarter.
 We have also increased the percentage of complaints we resolve within 8 weeks against the last quarter.
 We’re committed to do whatever we can to resolve complaints as quickly as possible, but we also make sure that we fully fix the issue and prevent our customers having to complain about the same problem again.

 We have a clear process for handling complaints.
 The first step is to contact us and let us know you’re dissatisfied.
-It’s important that you let us know about what’s making you unhappy so we have a chance to fix it for you.
+It’s important that you let us know about what’s gone wrong so we have a chance to fix it for you.

-For more information on how we manage complaints and what you expect from us when you have a complaint, read our complaints handling procedure.
+For more information on how we manage complaints and what you can expect from us when you have a complaint, read our complaints handling procedure.